The Night of the Ogress

 or tangle, until they were able to outrun "her".

-The origin of the tradition is unclear, however it is likely that gyro derives from the Norse, gygr, meaning a giant, troll-woman.
+The origin of this tradition is unclear, but it is likely that gyro derives from the Norse, gygr, meaning a giant, troll-woman.

 But what was the significance of this monstrous woman?

-The key appears to lie in an account that refers to the burning of
+The key lies in an account that refers to the burning of

 a female effigy on Gyro Night.
-This seems to confirm that Gyro Night was connected to Imbolc, the Celtic celebration of winter's end.
+This adds weight to the theory that Gyro Night was connected to Imbolc, the Celtic celebration of winter's end.

 The winter hag and the reborn goddess

-The fact that the tradition took place on Papay is particularly interesting, given the island's association with early Christianity.
+The fact that the tradition is only recorded as taking place in Papay is particularly interesting, given the island's association with early Christianity.

-Imbolc was particularly associated with the pagan Celtic goddess Brigid and, in keeping with the policy of the early church to absorb pagan festivals into Christian feast-days, Brigid, became St Bride.
+Imbolc was linked to the pagan Celtic goddess Brigid and, in keeping with the policy of the early church to absorb pagan festivals into Christian feast-days, Brigid, became St Bride.

 St Bride's Day became equated with Candlemas on February 2 - the feast of the Purification of the Blessed Virgin Mary.
 So, the fires that were an integral part of the pagan festival - in particular the torchlight processions leading to a bonfire - were tamed down, with candles replacing the burning brands.